top of page

 The "Drive"

 My first car was a '71 Plymouth Valient, and I felt pretty cool driving it until the day I wrapped it around a tree.
 Luckily, I walked away.
 In fact, I walked everywhere until I saved up enough for the next car, a '72 Nova.
 A late spring snowstorm took that one out.
-In short, the cars of my life have a story all their own.
+In short, the cars of my life have been like the trusty sidekicks in old westerns.
+Riding out of town for the next adventure.

 I started shooting video of my sports and then began producing edits for friends.
-In 2016, I produced a multimedia rock show that debuted at the Rochester Fringe Fest.
-In 2024, I started shooting footage of my classic Cougar just because I think it looks so damn cool.
-Fast forward a year and my short film, "NOWHERE" won an award for cinematography.
-Meeting others with a passion for their ride and being able to produce a cool and meaningful timepiece is what fuels the drive.
+In 2016, I produced a multimedia rock show that debuted at the Rochester and Buffalo Fringe Fests.
+In 2024, I shot and produced my first short film which received an award for cinematography.

 482126810_122101786634794457_3299548523946576543_n.jpg